adipro/starter-academic/content/publication/kurniawan-2022-jtech/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Measuring a rogue?
-An investigation into an apparent giant wave
+title: 'Measuring a rogue?
+An investigation into an apparent giant wave'
 subtitle: ''
 summary: ''
 authors: